Dollar: A Thunderous Collapse or Slow Revival

 The worst S&P 500 and US equity drop in nearly two years has yet to resurrect the greenback’s safe haven status

 A tempered forecast for the Fed’s first rate hike has driven the dollar lower, particularly against its core counterparts

-Have an opinion on the US currency?
-Trade it via currency baskets
+Have an opinion on the US Dollar?
+Trade it via Currency Trading Baskets

 - Have a bullish (or bearish) bias on the Euro, but don’t know which pair to use?
 Use a Euro currency basket.

 The Euro’s weakness in the wake of the European Central Bank’s most recent bout of intensifying its dovish forward guidance was hardly apparent last week, as the Euro paced as the third strongest major currency versus the US Dollar (EURUSD +1.30%).
 With the US Dollar reeling from a sustained streak of weak economic data amid the Federal Reserve tapering QE3, the focus this week was on the unwind of USD-based risk positions.